ry05/data-science-education-research/dashboard_building/README.md

 # Dashboard

-Todo
-- Add data in here
+### Purpose of the Dashboard
+- Summarize some of my key finds
+- Let users play with the the data I have collected
+- Let users get a score of a data program

-- Make a guide to use it
+### How to use the Dashboard